ethereum/ethereum-org-website/src/content/nft/index.md

   - Signatures
 - Lots and lots more options to get creative with!

-Ownership of NFTs is managed through the uniqueID and metadata that no other token can replicate.
+Ownership of NFTs is managed through the unique ID and metadata that no other token can replicate.
 NFTs are minted through smart contracts that assign ownership and manage the transferability of the NFT's.
-When someone creates or mints an NFT, they execute code stored in smart contracts that conform to different standards, such as ERC-721.
+When someone creates or mints an NFT, they execute code stored in smart contracts that conform to different standards, such as [ERC-721](/developers/docs/standards/tokens/erc-721/).
 This information is added to the blockchain where the NFT is being managed.
 The minting process, from a high level, has the following steps that it goes through:

 - Creating a new block
 - Validating information